semaphoreci/docs/docs/reference/sem-command-line-tool.md

 must be connected to the organization to which it belongs.

 Aditionally a `secret` can be associated with a single project.
-This is called a project level secret.
-In order to manage project level secrets you must provide project name or id of the associated project with `-i` or `-p` flags, or use a different yaml `kind` described [here](reference/secrets-yaml-reference).
+This is called a project-level secret.
+In order to manage project-level secrets you must provide the project name or id of the associated project with `-i` or `-p` flags, or use a different yaml `kind` described [here](reference/secrets-yaml-reference).

 ## Working with organizations